Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Summary of Findings

-We assessed the applicability of Twitter in providing threat intelligence and the reliability of IoCs using metrics such as \textit{correctness, timeliness}, and \textit{overlap}.\\ \textit{\textbf{Correctness: What percentage of IoCs are reported malicious by different threat intelligence services?}}\\ Correctness is one of the most important aspects to consider when assessing the trustworthiness of IoC.
-It is obtained by calculating the number of malicious IoCs reported by at least any threat intelligence services.
-The percentage of each type of malicious indicator is summarized in Table~\ref{tab:correctness}. \\ Our investigation using threat intelligence platforms shows that 48.67\% of IoCs reported on Twitter are actually malicious.
+Our investigation using threat intelligence platforms shows that 48.67\% of IoCs reported on Twitter are actually malicious.
 Further, 98.08\% of hashes reported in tweets constitute a threat signal.
 Recently, social media has been increasingly used to report signs of vulnerability.
 98.73\% of CVEs mentioned in tweets are already in NVD; however, 1.27\% of novel vulnerabilities are released by Twitter users and not yet in the national vulnerability database.
 Furthermore, 46.98\% of URLs and 56.7\% of domains cited by security users are cyber forensic evidence associated with a threat or attack.
-Regarding IP addresses, 28.75\% of IP addresses related to threats stated in tweets are also in various threat intelligence services.\\ \textit{\textbf{Timeliness: How fast Twitter shares its IoCs compared to other threat intelligence services?}}\\ The timeliness metric is a key performance indicator that determines which platforms disclose IoCs as early as possible.
+Regarding IP addresses, 28.75\% of IP addresses related to threats stated in tweets are also in various threat intelligence services.\\ \textit{\textbf{Timeliness: How fast does social media share its IoCs compared to other threat intelligence services?}}\\ The timeliness metric is a key performance indicator that determines which platforms disclose IoCs as early as possible.
 We determined the timeliness metric by comparing the published date of the IoC on Twitter and the initial submission date of the IoC on various threat intelligence services.
-As TIS do not provide analysis dates for certain malicious IoCs, we were only able to compare 39,402 out of the total 44,281 IoCs.
+As TIS do not provide analysis dates for certain confirmed IoCs, we were only able to compare 39,402 out of the total 44,281 IoCs.
 The percentage of IoCs reported earlier by Twitter and various threat intelligence services are plotted in Fig~\ref{fig:timeliness}.
 For the IP, domain addresses, and URLs, we compared the timeliness with only VirusTotal since Table~\ref{tab:IoC_Status} clearly shows that VirusTotal is the TIS delivering the highest number of indicators.
 Other intelligence services identified a few of the indicators as malevolent.
 So we considered VirusTotal as the baseline platform, which scans all sorts of IoCs and conveniently delivers the first reported date for almost all IoCs, with the exception of a few IP addresses.
 Figure~\ref{fig:timeliness_url} indicates that Twitter delivers timely threat warnings in the form of URLs by reporting 78.4\% of URLs earlier than VirusTotal.
 In the case of IP addresses and domains, 1.2\% of malicious IPs are reported earlier by Twitter, and 14\% of malicious domain addresses are timely reported by Twitter.
-Although the proportion of timeliness for IP and domain addresses is lower, Twitter still contributes with a few malicious IoCs ahead of the VirusTotal.
+Although the proportion of timeliness for IP and domain addresses is lower, Twitter still contributes with a few confirmed IoCs ahead of the VirusTotal.
 We observed VirusTotal and AlienVault for file hashes since both platforms reported almost all hashes as malicious indicators.
 In terms of timeliness regarding hashes, VirusTotal outperforms Twitter and AlienVault with a 97.2\% of early warning.
 We estimated the timeliness of CVEs between Twitter and NVD since NVD is the primary vulnerability database based on and completely synced with the CVE records; all changes to CVE appear instantly in NVD.
 The investigation shows that social media like Twitter report 36.7\% of CVEs earlier than NVD.
 Through our analysis, we found that Twitter provided 24,479 IoCs before TIS.
 Therefore, it is evident from this that Twitter offers reliable and timely warnings against novel threats and vulnerabilities.